Ways to take your super money

 If you have other income to support you in retirement or you’re still deciding what type of retirement income account is right for your needs, you could leave your money in your GESB Super or West State Super account.
 You can:

-- Continue to accumulate investment earnings.
+- Continue to accumulate investment earnings

-- Change your investment plan to suit your circumstances.
+- Change your investment plan to suit your circumstances

 If you decide to return to work at any stage, you can keep the same super account.

-- Receive payments directly into your nominated bank account monthly, quarterly or annually.
+- Receive payments directly into your nominated bank account monthly, quarterly or annually

-- Invest your account balance in a choice of investment options to generate tax-free returns.
+- Invest your account balance in a choice of investment options

-- Manage your account through Member Online or through your Member Services Centre.
+- Manage your account through Member Online or through your Member Services Centre

-Take your entire benefit as a cash lump sum
+Take a cash lump sum

-You can take your entire super savings out and invest or spend it however you like.
+You can take your super savings out and invest or spend it however you like.
 If you’re considering this option, you need understand the tax rules that apply.

 A lump-sum withdrawal could be taxed at a higher rate than if you rolled the money into an allocated pension so it’s important to understand what will happen.
-See how is super taxed for more details.

 Learn more about your super